 Freshman and sophomore students are primarily housed in three quadrants of the Horne Dormitory.
 Each area is assigned two dorm parents and one student Residential Assistant.
-The majority of our junior class is housed in the Castle.
-Built in 1757, the Castle is one of the original buildings on campus.
-The girls in the Castle experience more apartment style living to prepare them for life in college suites.
-Senior girls are generally housed in the Senior Annex.
-Some of the Annex rooms are designated as single rooms and are usually assigned to student leaders.
+The majority of our junior class is housed in The Castle, one of the original buildings on campus, built in 1757, which offers suite-style living.
+Seniors typically live in the Senior Annex, which features single rooms that are usually assigned to student leaders.

 All of our students are encouraged to participate in clubs, sports, and other extracurricular activities, which keep them occupied from the end of the school day through dinner.
 Students who are not on the Honor Roll must attend a monitored study hall from 7:30-9:00 p.m. on weeknights.
 Nightly dorm meetings include learning life skills as well as fun activities.